CirclesUBI/circles-transfer/README.md

   value: 5,
 });

-// ... we also get the maximum possible value console.log(`Can send max. ${maxFlowValue} between A and D`);
+// ... we get the maximum possible value: console.log(`Can send max. ${maxFlowValue} between A and D`);

-// ... and finally the transfer steps transferSteps.forEach(({ step, from, to, value, token }) => {
+// ... and finally the transfer steps: transferSteps.forEach(({ step, from, to, value, token }) => {
   console.log(`${step}.: Send ${value} of ${token} from ${from} to ${to}`);
 });